FDA Requirements

 - On a Form 3500A (if from clinical trials).
 See Instructions for completing Form 3500A

-- accompanied by FDA Form 1571 - Investigational New Drug Application (IND).
+- Accompanied by FDA Form 1571 - Investigational New Drug Application (IND).

-- optional UCSF template: IND Safety Report Cover Letter
+- Optional UCSF template: IND Safety Report Cover Letter

 - The type of report (initial or follow-up) should be checked in the respective boxes on Forms 3500A and 1571.